odoe/ds-2022/build-apps-with-modern-tooling/index.md

 config.apiKey = import.meta.env.VITE_API_KEY
 ```

-* Please do not check in keys to git
+* Please do not commit your keys to git

 ---